UM-A2SRL/AePW3-LDWG/README.md

 * `07_Flutter_Deformed`: Flutter analysis of deformed shape for AoA = 0 -> 7 deg

 The beam model used for these results is the same as for Riso and Cesnik, AIAA SciTech Forum, 2022.

+## Folders associated with Riso and Cesnik, AIAA SciTech Forum, 2023, to appear:

+Thank you for your interest in these results.
+We are in the process of finalizing the post-processed data for distribution, and we will complete the upload soon.

 ## References